quintest/kubelocaldemo/doc/UsingDeployingk8s.md

 ```
 scp root@yourmaster:/etc/kubernetes/admin.conf .kube/config
 ```
+Now you can run kubectl also from your local workstation command line, but to setup authentication from a webbrowser it gets more complicated.
+First of we need to select an Authentication provider, I've selected Google as my idp, based on OpenID Connect.
+For the TL;DR version just walk thorugh the next steps I'll try and create a blogpost with more details and reference.

+**--NEXT STEPS--NOT READY YET--**

 Dashboard is not installed by default and needs to be setup with the following command:
 ```
 kubectl create -f https://raw.githubusercontent.com/kubernetes/dashboard/master/src/deploy/recommended/kubernetes-dashboard.yaml